OData/v3ProtocolDocument/OData URL Conventions.markdown

 This invokes the GetProductsByRating service operation, with the rating parameter value set to 3, and then subsequently filters Products returned by the service operation call to include only those with a price greater than $20.

-#### 4.3.2 Addressing Functions ####
+#### 4.3.2 Addressing functions ####
-The semantic rules for addressing and invoking Functions are defined in the [OData:Core](OData) document.
+The semantic rules for addressing and invoking functions are defined in the [OData:Core](OData) document.
-The grammar for addressing and invoking Functions is defined by a number syntax grammar rules in Appendix A, in particular:
+The grammar for addressing and invoking functions is defined by a number syntax grammar rules in Appendix A, in particular:

 - The functionCall syntax rule defines the grammar in the ResourcePath for addressing and providing parameters for a function directly from the Service Root.
-- The boundFunctionCall syntax rule defines the grammar in the ResourcePath for addressing and providing parameters for a function that is appended to a ResourcePath that identifies some resources that should be used as the binding parameter value when invoking the Function.
+- The boundFunctionCall syntax rule defines the grammar in the ResourcePath for addressing and providing parameters for a function that is appended to a ResourcePath that identifies some resources that should be used as the binding parameter value when invoking the function.
 - The boundOperation syntax rule (which encompasses the boundFunctionCall syntax rule), when used by the resourcePath syntax rule, illustrates how a boundFunctionCall can be appended to a ResourcePath.
 - The functionExpr, boolFunctionExpr, boundFunctionExpr and boolBoundFunctionExpr syntax rules as used by the filter and orderby syntax rules define the grammar for invoking functions to help filter and order resources identified by the ResourcePath of the URL.
 - The aliasAndValue syntax rule defines the grammar for providing function parameter values using Parameter Alias Syntax [OData:Core 7.4.2.3.2](OData).
 - The parameterAndValue syntax rule defines the grammar for providing function parameter values using Parameter Name Syntax [OData:Core 7.4.2.3.2](OData).

 #### 4.3.3 Addressing actions ####
-The semantic rules for addressing and invoking Actions are defined in the [OData:Core](OData) document.
+The semantic rules for addressing and invoking actions are defined in the [OData:Core](OData) document.
-The grammar for addressing and invoking Actions are defined by the following syntax grammar rules in Appendix A:
+The grammar for addressing and invoking actions are defined by the following syntax grammar rules in Appendix A:

-- The actionCall syntax rule defines the grammar in the ResourcePath for addressing and invoking an Action directly from the Service Root.
+- The actionCall syntax rule defines the grammar in the ResourcePath for addressing and invoking an action directly from the Service Root.
-- The boundActionCall syntax rule defines the grammar in the ResourcePath for addressing and invoking an Action that is appended to a ResourcePath that identifies some resources that should be used as the binding parameter value when invoking the Action.
+- The boundActionCall syntax rule defines the grammar in the ResourcePath for addressing and invoking an action that is appended to a ResourcePath that identifies some resources that should be used as the binding parameter value when invoking the action.
 - The boundOperation syntax rule (which encompasses the boundActionCall syntax rule), when used by the resourcePath syntax rule, illustrates how a boundActionCall can be appended to a ResourcePath.

 ### 4.4 Addressing a property ###